1.15 Exam Policies

 On the final day of the take-home exam period, all take-home exams must be completed by 5:00 p.m.
 Note that the 5:00 p.m. deadline means that students with 8-hour take-home exams must begin by 9:00 a.m. in order to have the full eight hours to complete the exam.

-Exam deadlines are rigorously enforced, and faculty members are notified of late submissions.
+Exam submission deadlines are rigorously enforced, and faculty members are notified of late submissions.

 Prohibition on Cutting and Pasting

-Students are not permitted to download or cut/copy and paste into their in-class or take-home examination answers any material(s) from outside the examination OR cut/copy and paste any material(s) from inside of their examination to an outside source.
-This rule also strictly prohibits a student from drafting an answer into Microsoft Word or another word processor and copying that answer into the exam software.
-In other words, the only time cutting or copying and pasting is permitted during an exam is when a student types information into one answer field during the exam and moves it into another field during the exam.
+Students are not permitted to download or cut/copy and paste into their in-class or take-home examination answers any material(s) from outside the examination OR to cut/copy and paste any material(s) from inside of their examination to an outside source.
+This rule also strictly prohibits a student from drafting an answer into Microsoft Word or another word processor and copying that answer into the exam taking software.
+In other words, the only time cutting or copying and pasting is permitted during an exam is when a student types information into one answer field during the exam and moves it either into another field, or within the same exam answer field during the exam.
 Audits of student exam files are conducted each exam period, and violation of this rule may subject a student to disciplinary action.

 Please keep in mind that the Law School follows an anonymous grading system, which means that faculty members do not know which student submitted a particular exam.
-In the event that any problems arise while you are taking an exam (you cannot take it on time, you have problems opening the exam, you uploaded the wrong document, you left off the word count, you took the exam questions with you instead of turning them in, etc.) YOU CANNOT COMMUNICATE DIRECTLY WITH A PROFESSOR THROUGH ANY MEANS.
-Instead, please contact the Assistant Registrar, the Registrar, the Dean of Students, or the Associate Director of Student Affairs, and one of them will assist you.
-Improper contact with a professor may result in a disciplinary action.
+In the event that any problems arise while you are taking an exam (you cannot take it on time, you have problems opening the exam, you uploaded the wrong document, you omitted the word count, you took the exam questions with you instead of turning them in, etc.) YOU CANNOT COMMUNICATE DIRECTLY WITH A PROFESSOR THROUGH ANY MEANS.
+Instead, please contact the Proctor, the Assistant Registrar, the Registrar, the Dean of Students, or the Associate Director of Student Affairs, and one of them will assist you.
+Improperly contacting a professor regarding an exam may result in disciplinary action.